 If you have studied at another university, TAFE, or a private tertiary education provider in Australia or overseas, you may be able to transfer credit to your current degree.

-For information on the credit calculator and how to apply, visit the JCU website.
+For information on applying for Credit for Previous Study, visit the JCU website.

 Fees and charges